manuGil/GitCoDev/gitcodev/lesson1.md

 ```
 ````

-## Episode 3: Organizing tracked changes in a history
+## Episode 3: Organizing Tracked Changes in a History

 ### 1.3.1 Commiting Changes with a Configured Identify and a Message